[LUM#7] Beauty Revealed

 Fewer surprises

-One question remains: why does rapid neural processing trigger the secretion of pleasure neurotransmitters?
-We can imagine the evolutionary advantage of such a rush of well-being.
-"Appreciating that information is easy to process encourages us to evolve in an environment that offers fewer surprises.
-And therefore one that is more conducive to survival and reproduction," explains Julien Renoult.
-Especially since the brain's processing of information is very energy-intensive.
+One question remains: why does rapid neural processing trigger the release of pleasure neurotransmitters?
+It’s easy to imagine the evolutionary advantage of such a surge of well-being.“Appreciating that information is easy to process encourages us to thrive in an environment with fewer surprises—and thus one more conducive to survival and reproduction,” explains Julien Renoult.
+Especially since the brain’s processing of information is very energy-intensive.